jamiegibney/creative_coding_project/README.md

 **Tip**: whilst holding notes, you can shift the octave with either `Z` or `X` to hold the notes in place, acting as a way of sustaining them.
 Pressing `P` releases the notes.

 # Navigating the project's source code
-> This section is intended for an assessor intending to read through the project.
+> This section is intended for an assessor meaning to read through the project.

 ### Documentation
 Not every part of this project is documented, but many useful objects, methods, and functions are.
 Some files contain step-by-step comments to explain a process, and others provide documentation comments to explain how a certain function or method should be used.
 Most documentation is intended to make certain modules easier to use for the programmer using them.